Business Intelligence vs. Data Analytics: What Is the Difference?

 This insight may reveal that the company does especially well with women purchasing Valentine’s Day gifts for their husbands.
 It could encourage the company’s marketing department to prioritize that campaign each year and to dream up new campaigns oriented toward gift-giving between couples throughout the year.

-Predictive Data Analytics
+3. Predictive Data Analytics

 If descriptive analytics explains what happened (or is happening) and diagnostic analytics explains why something happened (or is happening), then predictive analytics say what may happen in the future.
 Predictive analytics considers both company and industry data to determine what types of trends may be on the horizon.
 For example, the hospitality industry uses predictive analytics to determine tourist trends.

-Prescriptive Data Analytics
+4. Prescriptive Data Analytics

 Used in tandem with predictive analytics, prescriptive data analytics recommend business decisions for particular scenarios.
 In the case of the hospitality industry, for example, predictive analytics may show that visitors come during certain months of the year in far greater numbers than they do at other times.
 Prescriptive analytics can empower hotels, restaurants and attractions to optimize their operations through recommendations regarding key areas like staffing, setting prices and offering special deals.

 Swedish pharmaceutical company Apoteket AB was growing and needed a more comprehensive data analytics solution.
-Their store managers were dependent upon BI reports but query times and user experience were subpar.
+Their store managers were dependent upon BI reports, but query times and user experience were subpar.
 The company decided to implement Oracle Analytics Cloud, which features advanced analytics capabilities as well as artificial intelligence and machine learning solutions that modernize and produce high-quality business intelligence.

 “With Oracle Analytics Cloud, we can stay one step ahead in providing our customers with reliable, credible and efficient service,” Mälhammar said.
 “We leverage the most advanced analytical features that are available on the market.
 And our BI is ready for the future, including AI capabilities and access to Oracle Mobile.”

-Empowering Customers: Analytics, Visualization and Cloud-Based Infrastructure Unite to Improve Online Private Marketplaces
+Empower Customers and Improve Online Private Marketplaces

 Digital advertising and marketing technology company Gamoshi buys and sells online advertising, which requires access to real-time data in large quantities.
 They needed a solution that would not only gather and analyze that data but present it in meaningful ways to their customers.
 Gamoshi migrated to Amazon Web Services, specifically using Amazon Redshift, an insight-generating data warehouse, and Amazon Kinesis Data Analytics, which empowers users to gain actionable insights from streaming data with serverless, fully managed Apache Flink.